IMA-WorldHealth/bhima-1.X/bugs.md

 #### Fiscal Year
 [x] Opening balances still has button for randomly generating data [ ] Opening balances take forever to load.
+[x] Opening balances do not have proper currency formatting.

 #### Exchange Rate
 [ ] Exchange rate should refresh the daily exchange rate